vert-x/mod-lang-php/README.md

 #### Ending HTTP responses

-Once you have finished with the HTTP response you must call the `end` function on it.
+Once you have finished with the HTTP response you must call the `end` method on it.

 This function can be invoked in several ways: